 - Butt Glue (or Firm Spray).
 Used by many beauty pageant contestants during the swimsuit competition, it’s applied directly to the rear end in order to prevent swimsuit bottoms from riding up while on stage.
 (Craft spray is a great alternative to butt spray.)

 - Panty liners.
 These are placed into swimsuit bottoms to prevent camel toe (or frontal wedgies).
+Another product made specifically for this purpose: Cuchini — as seen here.

 - Toupee tape.
 While it’s typically used to keep dresses and costumes in place, toupee tape can also be used to solve a number of different problems.
 Double-sided tape is also commonly used to keep tops and straps in place.
 And the ever-popular fashion tape seems to keep everything in its place.